-Classic TrimCoat effectively treats the problem of oxidized, tarnished anodized aluminum found on the exterior window moldings on BMW’s, and most high end cars.
+Classic TrimCoat effectively treats the problem of oxidized, anodized aluminum found on the exterior window moldings on BMW’s, and most high end cars.
 Classic TrimCoat also has become popular in the restoration of 50’s American cars.
-The ClassicTrimcoat product line started when owner, Paul Miller, applied a water based polymer mix he was experimenting with for another project on the window moldings of his 1977 BMW 530i.
-The BMW was in pristine condition, except for the badly faded and oxidized aluminum window moldings.
+The Classic TrimCoat product line started when owner, Paul Miller, applied a water based polymer mix he was experimenting with for another project on the window moldings on his 1977 BMW 530i.
+The BMW was in pristine condition, except for the badly faded and oxidized anodized aluminum window moldings.
 After the application of his polymer mix, the moldings looked almost new.
 This little experiment was overlooked for a period of time due to other business obligations.

 Classic TrimCoat Outshines the Competition

 About six months later, the section of molding he had treated still looked good on his 530i.
 The possibility of creating a new product quickly entered his mind, but surely there must have been an existing product which could do the job.
 Paul tested the other products on the market.
 He found Mothers Aluminum Polish, Simichrome, Meguiars, and various other products did not work as well as his mix on oxidized anodized aluminum.

 As Paul began to take his experiment more seriously by looking into the existing market, he learned that the problem of oxidized anodized aluminum was widespread.
 BMW’s, Mercedes, Jaguar, and many other cars, had oxidized trim.
 He began refining what would become the Classic TrimCoat product.
-The refinements of his product improved the end result, and he decided to see if there would be any larger interest for a product like this.
-As a member of BMWCCA, Paul received the “Roundel” magazine monthly, a high end magazine for the BMW enthusiast.
-The magazine wanted to feature new products, so he contacted the editor, and submitted a description of his product to Roundel.
-Classic TrimCoat was featured in the “New Products" catagory, but no immediate success came from the article.
+The refinements of the product improved the end result, and he decided to see if there would be any larger interest in a product like this.
+As a member of BMWCCA, Paul received the “Roundel” magazine monthly, a high quality magazine for the BMW enthusiast.
+Since the magazine encoraged new product subissions, Paul sent in a discription of Classic TrimCoat with before and after pictures.
+Classic TrimCoat was featured in the “New Products” category shown below, but no immediate interest came from the article.

-An Unexpected Start for Classic TrimCoat
+An Unexpected Start For Classic TrimCoat

 Classic TrimCoat Today